hkage/climbing-scorecard/README.md

-climbing-scorecard
+# climbing-scorecard

-===
+A simple Python script, that will generate a climbing scorecard image, with a range of route numbers and different colors.

-A simple Python script, that will generate a climbing scorecard used for Boulder sessions at [Bouldershabitat](http://www.bouldershabitat.de/) and the [Bonner Boulderliga](http://bonnerboulderliga.de/) in Bonn, Germany.
+## Example

 ![Sample output](sample.png)